 Visiting Hanifaru Bay

 While diving is no longer permitted in the bay, snorkelling certainly is.
-And with a maximum depth of around 20-metres, and the mantas and whale sharks spending most of their time feeding near the surface, there’s really no need for a tank.
+Besides, with a maximum depth of around 20-metres, and the mantas and whale sharks spending most of their time feeding near the surface, there’s really no need for a tank.

 Exploring from a resort

 As with the rest of the Maldives, if you’d prefer to stay on land, your main decision is whether to go for luxury or local accommodation.
 If you are looking for a private resort, Baa Atoll has plenty to pick from, and all offer trips to Hanifaru.
-But if you’d like to be close to the action, Dusit Thani and Royal Island resorts are located on neighbouring islands, providing almost instant access to the bay.
+But if you’d like to be close to the action, Dusit Thani and Royal Island resorts are located on neighbouring islands, providing almost instant access to the bay.Â

 More affordable options can be found on the local island of Dharavandhoo, which lies just across the channel, overlooking Hanifaru Bay.
 Dharavandhoo is just a twenty-minute flight or a two hour speedboat journey from the international airport in Male, making it very easy to reach.
 Aveyla Manta Village is a fantastic environmentally-conscious option, delivering a five-star experience without the price tag.